arrow

 It is essential to define project milestones and objectives to set up efficient risk management in financial product development.
 This involves breaking down projects into smaller, more manageable components and setting specific targets for each phase of development.

-By doing so, fintech companies can better track progress and identify potential risks at each stage of the project.
+By doing so, fintech companies can better track progress and identify potential regulatory, financial, security, and operational risk in fintech at each stage of the project.
 Clear and measurable objectives also allow for more accurate risk assessment, which enables companies to take proactive measures to mitigate risks before they become significant issues.

 In addition, setting precise project milestones and objectives helps establish a clear sense of direction and purpose for the project team.
 This fosters better collaboration and ensures that everyone involved is working towards the same goal.
 Moreover, it helps to manage expectations and communicate progress to stakeholders, which is important for maintaining trust and confidence in the project.